ithoidis/Reverb-parameter-estimation-using-temporal-CNNs/README.md

 trainer.load_model('models/RevNetGLU.pt)
 y = trainer.model(x)
 ```
-where $x$ is a torch tensor of a reverberated speech signal.
+where x is a torch tensor of a reverberated speech signal.

 #### Evaluate model